tilden/tilden.github.io/_posts/2019-03-19-google-inbox.md

   caption="Soon, this is all that will remain of Inbox: quick-action icons, and a snooze function."
 %}

 That's it.
-That's everything Google has ported, and probably will _ever_ port.
+That's everything Google has ported.

 _Could_ Google have ported more?
 Of course.
 Key Inbox features, like automatic travel grouping, or even the _Finance_ category, are nowhere to be seen in Gmail.
 Even more-complex UI features like bundles could conceivably have made it in: Gmail already offers 5 different Inbox styles to cater to different types of users, and could have easily included sixth with a more Inbox-like view.
 But no. We get snooze and quick actions.
 According to the cheerfully-written Inbox closure notice, these apparently represent the entire sum of "my favorite Inbox features":